grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 Changes are saved automatically.

-For more information about dashboard permissions, refer to [Dashboard permissions][].
+For more information about dashboard permissions, refer to [Dashboard permissions](ref:dashboard-permissions).

 ## Export and import dashboards

-You can use the Grafana UI or the [HTTP API][] to export and import dashboards.
+You can use the Grafana UI or the [HTTP API](ref:http-api) to export and import dashboards.

 ### Export a dashboard